 Climate change is here and evidence shows that the Earth is nearing a tipping point.
 For instance, as Dr. Richard Hedba stated, one of the greenhouse gases carbon dioxide exceeded 412 parts per million (ppm) in 2017 and 2018 for…

 The Natural History Centre offers events, programs, and a natural history collection to encourage a bond between people and nature.
 Our programs give community members and visitors opportunities for cultivating deeper relationships with the natural world.

 Come and explore the Natural History Centre!
 We are located at the Hornby Community School and home to a wide-ranging display focusing on the animals and geology of Hornby Island.
-Whether you are a child or an adult, you will find wild information and fun hands-on activities.
-We are always updating and adding to the Centre.
+You will find wild information and fun hands-on activities for visitors of all ages.

-Our summer programs include the speaker series, in which experts come to speak on topics of local interest, and nature walks, which are a great opportunity to discover shoreline and forest ecosystems, as well as Hornby’s unique geology.
-We also participate in community school programming year round.
+Our summer programs include the speaker series, in which experts speak on topics of local interest, and nature walks, which are a great opportunity to discover Hornby’s unique geology and ecosystems.
+Year-round we collaborate in student education programs.